The following information and instructions are intended for on-premises deployments only. SaaS deployments are managed by AppDynamics.

 However, for data redundancy and storage scalability or if you are using End User Monitoring, Application Analytics or Database Visibility in an on-premises Controller deployment, you need to deploy a dedicated Events Service installation.

 Multiple AppDynamics components that depend on the Events Service should use the same Events Service instance or cluster.

 Deployment Topology Overview

 You can deploy the Events Service to a single node or to a cluster of three or more nodes.
 Clusters are horizontally scalable, so nodes can be added as your data storage requirements grow.
-A cluster also provide data replication and redundancy, helping to ensure data integrity in the event of a node failure.
+A cluster also provides data replication and redundancy, helping to ensure data integrity in the event of a node failure.

 The Controller includes an embedded Events Service instance used by the Database Visibility product by default.
 However, the embedded Events Service is not meant to be used with production Application Analytics or EUM installations, since it runs on the same machine as the Controller and does not offer data replication or scalability.
 It may be used for small-scale environments, especially those intended for demonstration or learning purposes.
-Note however that it's not possible to migrate data from the embedded Events Service to a external Events Service instance if upgrading later.
+Note however that it's not possible to migrate data from the embedded Events Service to an external Events Service instance if upgrading later.

 Single Node Deployment

 In a single node Events Service deployment, the Events Service runs on a dedicated machine.
 The Controller and other Events Service clients can connect directly to the Events Service node or through a load balancer.
 Deploying a single node Events Service behind a load balancer allows you to grow the deployment to a multi-node cluster easily, without having to modify the clients.

 Single node deployment is recommended for test environments only.